4.02 Employment of Full-time Personnel - Updated 3/4/15See version history

 III.
 Employment Procedure

 A. The immediate administrator for the position will originate a "Request to Hire."
-The appropriate Human Resources analyst will use this form to create a requisition for the position within the College's applicant tracking system.
+The appropriate Human Resources analyst will use this form to create a requisition for the position within the college's applicant tracking system.

 B. The Vice President of the unit in which a vacancy exists will authorize the position by approving the requisition through the applicant tracking system.

-2. If the vacancy is a position previously defined in the Job Classification System, the Unit Vice President will provide to the Director of Compensation and Benefits the job description, amended as necessary for the specific requirements of the job.
+2. If the vacancy is a position previously defined in the Job Classification System, the Unit Vice President will provide to the Executive Director Compensation and Benefits the job description, amended as necessary for the specific requirements of the job.

 3. If the amended job descriptions for full-time faculty, professional support faculty, and administrators at the director-level and above result in a change in pay grade or classification, the changes must receive the approval of the President prior to the posting of the position.